ScizorsBLBC/Custom-Input-Source/README.md

-# HiraganaLaser - Custom Japanese Input Source for macOS
+# ひらがな - Custom Japanese Hiragana Learning Direct Input Source for macOS

 ## **Project Overview**

-HiraganaLaser is an open source keyboard layout for Hiragana characters on QWERTY keyboards, designed for Japanese language learning.
+ひらがな is an open source keyboard layout for Hiragana characters on QWERTY keyboards, designed for Japanese language learning.

 # **Important Note**